RayAddico/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Installation and Prerequisites</h1>
+osTicket is an open-source, web-based customer support ticket system that manages customer support by organizing and tracking requests through tickets, ensuring efficient and effective handling of customer issues.

- Walkthrough: Setting Up osTicket on Windows 10 with a Web Server Environment
+# Walkthrough: Setting Up osTicket on Windows 10 with a Web Server Environment

 <h2>Environments and Technologies Used</h2>